ovh/docs/pages/cloud/private-cloud/create_cluster_enable_evc/guide.en-gb.md

 ![Menu](images/en01dash.png){.thumbnail}

-Right click on your Datacenter.<br>
+Right click your Datacenter.<br>
 Select `New Cluster`{.action}.

 ![New Cluster](images/en02newcluster.png){.thumbnail}

-In the pop up window, name your cluster and select the relevant options you want set.<br>
+In the pop-up window, name your cluster and select the relevant options you want set.<br>
 Click `OK`{.action} when done.

 ![Cluster](images/en03cluster.png){.thumbnail}

 > [!warning]
 >
 > vSAN requires vSAN compatible hosts.
-Check out [here](https://docs.ovh.com/gb/en/private-cloud/control-panel-ovh-private-cloud/) how to order them if you need.
+Find more details [here](https://docs.ovh.com/gb/en/private-cloud/control-panel-ovh-private-cloud/) on how to order them if needed.
 >

 ### DRS

 DRS spreads the compute load accross your hosts.<br>
 If you activated the option, it is set on "Fully Automated" by default.

-Select your cluster. in the `Configure`{.action} tab, select `vSphere DRS`{.action} and click `Edit`{.action}.
+Select your cluster.
+In the `Configure`{.action} tab, select `vSphere DRS`{.action} and click `Edit`{.action}.

 ![DRS](images/en04drsedit.png){.thumbnail}